Table of Contents

 - Man: approximately 29 minutes

 Beer is a favourite drink of many people almost all year around.
 To have “a cold one” after a hearty dinner or after a busy summer day is not a big problem.
 But when the cold one turns into five cold ones, it can be more problematic.
-An average a 4% beer contains about 210 kcal and a 5% beer about 250 kcal.
+One average a 4% beer contains about 210 kcal and a 5% beer about 250 kcal.
 So five 5% beers can add up to about 1,250 kcal, which for many people is more than half of their optimal daily energy intake.
 Needless to say, alcohol awakens appetite especially for savoury and fat foods.
-In one evening you can then quite easily receive the amount of calories you should have received in a whole day.
+In one evening you can then quite easily receive the amount of energy you should have received in a whole day.

 - Woman: approximately 23 minutes